SupernovaIndustries/Unlook-SDK/NEW_README.md

   - Precise projector-camera synchronization
 - **3D Scanning**:
   - **✨ NEW!
 Simplified 3D scanning API** - create a 3D scan in just a few lines of code
   - **✨ NEW!
-Robust structured light scanning** - combining Gray code and Phase Shift for reliable results
-  - **✨ NEW!
 Real-time scanning mode** - for handheld applications with GPU acceleration
   - Stereo camera calibration and rectification
   - Point cloud generation and filtering